Tuberculosis (TB) screening and early detection methods, for professionals working with at-risk populations in the UK.

-The UK collaborates with a number of other countries (Australia, Canada, New Zealand and the USA) in the pre-entry screening.
+The UK works with a number of other countries (Australia, Canada, New Zealand and the USA) in the pre-entry screening.
 Most of these countries have used a pre-entry screening system for many years and have considerable experience with such a system.
 Together with these countries, PHE also contributes to joint teaching and training opportunities for panel physicians.